landaire/nfsync/README.md

 is strictly disallowed.
 This is to prevent damage to your system in case there's a bug in this application
 - Deleting the [remote root directory](https://twitter.com/landaire/status/704577312893743104) is strictly disallowed for the same reason
+- There might be duplicate events which make an operation execute twice
 - There are probably bugs.
 At the time of writing there are 0 unit test

 ## Installation